Atlantic Shores South

 What’s New?

-During the comment period, BOEM will hold two in-person and two virtual public meetings, where the public can learn more about the review process, EIS schedule, potential impacts from the proposed project, and proposals to reduce potential impacts.
-There will also be an opportunity for participants to provide comments on the Draft EIS.
+During the comment period, BOEM held two in-person and two virtual public meetings, where the public could learn more about the review process, EIS schedule, potential impacts from the proposed project, and proposals to reduce potential impacts.
+Participants were able to provide comments on the Draft EIS.

 See “Public Meetings” below and the Atlantic Shores South Virtual Meeting Room for more information.